Major Controversies Surrounding Tom Homan: A Detailed Timeline

 Public opinion and media debates around Tom Homan—discover key moments of controversy.

 Thomas Douglas Homan is an American law enforcement officer and political commentator.
 He served as acting director of U.S. Immigration and Customs Enforcement (ICE) from January 2017 to June 2018.
-In November 2024, president-elect Donald Trump designated Homan as "border czar", whose official title is White House Executive Associate Director of Enforcement and Removal Operations, during Trump's second presidency.
+In November 2024, President-elect Donald Trump designated Homan as "border czar," with the official title of White House Executive Associate Director of Enforcement and Removal Operations, during Trump's hypothetical second presidency.

-By 2014, under the Obama administration, Homan began to argue that separating children from their caregivers would be an effective means of discouraging illegal border crossings.
+By 2014, Homan began to argue that separating children from their caregivers would be an effective means of discouraging illegal border crossings during the Obama administration.

 In February 2018, Homan stated that politicians who support sanctuary city policies should be charged with crimes.

-In April 2018, Homan, along with Kevin McAleenan, formally advised Secretary of Homeland Security Kirstjen Nielsen to implement the Trump administration's "zero tolerance" policy on immigration, including family separations.
+In April 2018, Homan and Kevin McAleenan formally advised Secretary of Homeland Security Kirstjen Nielsen to implement the Trump administration's "zero tolerance" policy on immigration, including the prosecution of parents and the separation of children from their families.

-In May 2018, Homan participated in the press conference announcing the implementation of the Trump administration's "zero tolerance" policy on immigration.
+In May 2018, Homan participated in the press conference announcing that the "zero tolerance" policy on immigration was going into effect.

-On June 5, 2018, Homan defended the separation of children from their parents during a discussion with the policy director of the Center for Immigration Studies.
+On June 5, 2018, Homan appeared for a discussion with the policy director of the Center for Immigration Studies, where he defended the separation of children from their parents.

-In November 2022, Homan launched a border-focused project called "Defend the Border and Save Lives" in collaboration with the United West, a group designated as an anti-Muslim hate group.
+In November 2022, Homan launched a border-focused project called "Defend the Border and Save Lives" in collaboration with the United West, which was designated as an anti-Muslim hate group by the Southern Poverty Law Center.

 October 2024: Guest on Terry Newsome's Podcast

-In October 2024, Thomas Homan was a guest on Terry Newsome's podcast.
+In October 2024, Homan was a guest on Terry Newsome's podcast.

 In February 2025, Hatewatch reported that Homan met multiple times with Proud Boys associate Terry Newsome.